 Finding out where your money goes takes more than quick mental accounting, however, since it’s easy to forget a few dollars here and there – and those dollars quickly add up.
 In Your Money or Your Life, Robin and Dominguez advise carrying a notebook with you in your purse or pocket.
 “Keep track of every cent that comes into or goes out of your life,” they write.
 “It’s the best way to become conscious of how money actually comes and goes in your life as opposed to how you think it comes and goes.”

-You’ll likely discover that you spend much more money that you realize on expenses beyond your basic necessities.
-That daily latte is only a few dollars, but at $3 a day, excluding weekends, it’s a $780-per-year expense.
+You’ll likely discover that you spend much more money than you realize on expenses beyond your basic necessities.
+That daily latte is only a few dollars, but at $5 (or more) a day, excluding weekends, it’s a $1,300-per-year expense.
 Similarly, the latest technological gizmo may seem essential when you see it in the store, but assess how many other gadgets you’ve bought in the past year.
 Did they really change your life?
-Could a paper planner and an address book function as well as a PDA?
 How many times have you worn those I’m-gonna-splurge $200 slacks?
 Were they worth the life-hours you spent working for them?

 Even when it comes to expenditures for things you really do value, it’s worth considering alternative means that allow you to get them for less.
 Carolyn Hilles, 53, a librarian who lives in Milton, Mass., says she has always considered herself a frugal person.
 But until recently, she still made her share of impulse purchases.
 An avid reader who has bookish friends, she had rarely given much though to her frequent book purchases – she and her friends, she admits, considered them sacred.
 But Your Money or Your Life made Hilles rethink her approach to spending money on books.